jonge-democraten/website/docs/administrator.md

 ### Twitter Feed Update

+The [Mezzanine Twitter app](http://mezzanine.jupo.org/docs/twitter-integration.html?highlight=twitter) is used to consume, store and display tweets.

-The twitter feed needs to be updated with tweets.
-This can be done via a poll twitter script, `/usr/local/bin/poll_twiter.sh`:
+The twitter feed needs to be updated with tweets via a script that calls the `poll_twitter` management command, `/usr/local/bin/poll_twiter.sh`:

 ```bash